 But if you emailed the lead magnet to each prospect individually and later followed up with them one-by-one, those tasks could start to consume your day.
 That’s why lead magnets are used most effectively and efficiently when paired with marketing automation software.

-A tool like Infusionsoft by Keap, which combines marketing automation with customer relationship management (CRM), allows you to deliver and follow up on lead magnets without having to think about doing so.
+A tool like Keap, which combines marketing automation with customer relationship management (CRM), allows you to deliver and follow up on lead magnets without having to think about doing so.
 When someone completes a form on your website to request the lead magnet, the software automatically sends the asset via email—while also storing the information in the prospect’s CRM contact record for future reference.